Rutgers remains unbeaten at home, beats Indiana 59-50 - WHIZ News

 The Hoosiers shot 31.7 percent from the field (19 of 60), including 2 of 19 from long range.
 They did not make a 3-pointer until Durham hit one with 5:18 to play.
 The last time Indiana did not hit a 3-pointer in a game was Feb.
 25, 2010 against Wisconsin.

-A 3-pointer by Ron Harper Jr. put the Scarlet Knights in front for good, and Jacob Young followed with a layup off a steal.
-Freshman Paul Mulcahy added a 3-pointer to stretch the margin to 29-22 and the team went to the locker room with Rutgers ahead 31-24.
+A 3-pointer by Ron Harper Jr. put Rutgers in front for good, and Jacob Young followed with a layup off a steal.
+Freshman Paul Mulcahy added a 3-pointer to stretch the margin to 29-22 and the Scarlet Knights went to the locker room ahead 31-24.

 McConnell hit from inside to open the second half and Yeboah nailed a 3-pointer to start a 14-4 run that put the game out of reach.